 Financial constraints are not included in baseline quantification.
-Financial constraints are considered for determining eligibility and additionality rather than baseline quantification.
-Projects that comply with additionality criteria may thus receive credits for carbon enhancements above the Activity Area baseline (i.e., initial carbon stocks). of projects.
+Financial constraints are considered for determining eligibility and additionality of projects.

 5.3 Calculating the Activity Area Primary Effect

 For all Activity Areas, each reporting period, the Forest Owner must quantify the actual change in GHG removals associated with the Activity Area's intended ("Primary") effect.
 The Carbon Monitoring Worksheet facilitates the calculation of the Activity Area's primary effect for each reporting period.